 Plasma ACE2 levels are independently associated with all-cause and CV death and CV events.

 Cell-bound ACE2 is the receptor to which the severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) virus binds, and thus, it has garnered great interest in the literature in recent months.
 The relationship between cell-bound and plasma ACE2 levels is a subject of ongoing study.
 The gene encoding ACE2 is located on the X chromosome, and as the authors note, X chromosome inactivation escape might play a part in observed differences in ACE2 between sexes.
 It remains to be seen whether treatments aimed at modifying plasma ACE2 levels could be protective against CV events.

-Clinical Topics: Diabetes and Cardiometabolic Disease, Dyslipidemia, Heart Failure and Cardiomyopathies, Prevention, Lipid Metabolism, Nonstatins, Acute Heart Failure, Heart Failure and Cardiac Biomarkers, Smoking
+Clinical Topics: COVID-19 Hub, Diabetes and Cardiometabolic Disease, Dyslipidemia, Heart Failure and Cardiomyopathies, Prevention, Lipid Metabolism, Nonstatins, Acute Heart Failure, Heart Failure and Cardiac Biomarkers, Smoking

-Keywords: Angiotensin-Converting Enzyme Inhibitors, Angiotensin II, Antihypertensive Agents, Blood Pressure, Body Mass Index, Cholesterol, COVID-19, Diabetes Mellitus, Dyslipidemias, Heart Failure, Metabolic Syndrome X, Myocardial Infarction, Natriuretic Peptide, Brain, Primary Prevention, Renin-Angiotensin System, Risk Factors, severe acute respiratory syndrome coronavirus 2, Smoking, Stroke
+Keywords: Angiotensin-Converting Enzyme Inhibitors, Angiotensin II, Antihypertensive Agents, Blood Pressure, Body Mass Index, Cholesterol, COVID-19, Diabetes Mellitus, Dyslipidemias, Heart Failure, Metabolic Syndrome, Myocardial Infarction, Natriuretic Peptide, Brain, Primary Prevention, Renin-Angiotensin System, Risk Factors, severe acute respiratory syndrome coronavirus 2, Smoking, Stroke

 < Back to Listings